Michael Harris II Player Props: Braves vs. Athletics

 Athletics Pitching Rankings

+- The 7.8 strikeouts per nine innings put together by the Athletics pitching staff ranks 27th in MLB.

-- The Athletics' 6.78 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have a 6.68 team ERA that ranks last among all league pitching staffs.

-- Athletics pitchers combine to surrender 97 total home runs at a rate of 1.7 per game (most in baseball).
+- The Athletics surrender the most home runs in baseball (98 total, 1.7 per game).

-- Sears gets the start for the Athletics, his 11th of the season.
-He is 0-3 with a 4.70 ERA and 52 strikeouts in 53 2/3 innings pitched.
+- Kaprielian (0-5) gets the starting nod for the Athletics in his seventh start of the season.
+He has an 8.45 ERA in 33 2/3 innings pitched, with 34 strikeouts.

-- In his last appearance on Friday, the lefty threw five innings against the Seattle Mariners, allowing one earned run while surrendering three hits.
+- In his last time out on Saturday, the righty threw five innings against the Houston Astros, allowing four earned runs while surrendering eight hits.

-- The 27-year-old has amassed an ERA of 4.70, with 8.7 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .240 batting average against him.
+- In nine games this season, the 29-year-old has put up an ERA of 8.45, with 9.3 strikeouts per nine innings.
+Opponents are batting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.